What we are tempted to do when things get hard often doesn't help -- but these things can.

 4Learn how to yodel.

 It requires minimum effort and materials.
-You need your voice .
+You need your voice and some youtube tutorials.
 But, it pulls you out of yourself if you’re actually working to figure it out.
 And honestly, your attempts might be pretty funny.
 Maybe that’s what you should do when you call a few friends.
 Show them your first attempts at yodeling, and laugh with them at yourself!

 When bad days strike, turn outward.
 Create things or experiences rather than numbing your emotions and shutting down.
 The more good habits you practice when your day turns south, the better equipped you’ll be to handle the next set of bad days.